Kickbykick/ElasticSearchLocalHosting/README.md

 # Elasticengine

-Show case of elastic search in a flutter app
+Show case of Elastic Search Local Hosting in a flutter app

 ## Videos